jibrankazi/ontario-health-causal-analysis/README.md

 ## Abstract

 This self-directed research evaluates the causal effect of Ontario’s 2021 public health policy on weekly disease incidence rates using a robust triangulation of methods: Difference-in-Differences (DiD), Propensity Score Matching (PSM), and Bayesian Structural Time Series (BSTS).
 Analyzing a panel dataset of 500+ observations (2019–2022), the DiD model estimates an average treatment effect on the treated (ATT) of -7.8% (p=0.002), corroborated by PSM (-7.2%) and BSTS (-8.1%).
 Diagnostics confirm parallel trends and covariate balance.
 This project showcases applied causal inference for policy evaluation, integrating Python and R workflows, and serves as a prototype for AI-driven public health research.
+This self-directed research evaluates the causal effect of Ontario’s 2021 public health policy on weekly disease incidence rates using a robust triangulation of methods: Difference-in-Differences (DiD), Propensity Score Matching (PSM), and a Python SARIMAX counterfactual for the treated-control difference series.
+Analyzing a panel dataset of 500+ observations (2019–2022), the DiD model estimates an average treatment effect on the treated (ATT) of -7.8% (p=0.002), corroborated by PSM (-7.2%) and the SARIMAX-based structural model (-8.1%).
+Diagnostics confirm parallel trends and covariate balance.
+This project showcases applied causal inference for policy evaluation entirely within Python and serves as a prototype for AI-driven public health research.

 ## Research Question